 Texas Heat Is Brutal on Paint

 Texas heat is one of the biggest reasons we see car paint peeling year after year.
-You can’t stop the sun, but you can fight back a little.
-UV rays dry out clear coat, and once it cracks, it’s open season on your paint.
+You cannot stop the sun, but you can fight back a little.
+UV rays dry out the clear coat, and once that clear coat starts cracking, peeling is not far behind.

 How to Stop Car Paint Peeling Early